-Elisabeth Artmann and Nadine Ketel and Hessel Oosterbeek and Bas van der Klaauw
+Published in: Economics of Education Review (Forthcoming). (with Elisabeth Artmann and Nadine Ketel and Bas van der Klaauw)

 There is strong assortative mating by field of study.
-To examine whether this is solely due to self selection or also reflects a causal effect of access to specific "marriage" markets, we use data from participants in admission lotteries of four oversubscribed studies in the Netherlands.
-For each of the four studies, we find that the winners of an admission lottery are significantly more likely than the lottery losers to have a partner who studied in the field of the lottery.
-This indicates that assortative mating by field of study is at least partially due to market access.
-There is no strong evidence for effects on subsequent fertility and children’s academic achievement.
+To examine to which extent this is due to self selection or to a causal effect of access to specific "marriage markets", we use data from participants in admission lotteries of four oversubscribed studies in the Netherlands.
+For each of the four studies, we find that the winning compliers of an admission lottery are significantly more likely than the losing compliers to have a partner from the lottery study, whereas losing compliers are only marginally more likely to have a partner from the lottery study than would occur under random matching.
+These results indicate that assortative mating by field of study is largely due to marriage market access and that self selection plays a minor role.